 DR. JO-ANN SPARROW Author

-Jo Sparrow is a writer, public relations professional, workshop facilitator, experienced Master of Ceremonies and speaker based in Ipswich, Queensland.
-She has completed a Doctor of Creative Arts, Masters of Public Relations and Bachelor of Arts (Journalism, Writing) and conducts workshops on memoir writing, adoption and using narrative writing to construct identity.
+Jo Sparrow is a writer, public relations professional, workshop facilitator, experienced emcee and speaker based in Springfield, Queensland.
+She is also President of Jigsaw Qld - post adoption support service.
+Jo has completed a Doctor of Creative Arts, Masters of Public Relations and Bachelor of Arts (Journalism, Writing) and conducts workshops on memoir writing, adoption and using narrative writing to construct identity.

 My Brilliant Failure